CV

 Work experience

-- Develop and update Census tax model for the Supplmental Poverty Measure (SPM) report.
-Research income dynamics using survey data linked administrative data.
+- Developed and maintained the Census Bureau’s tax model for the Current Population Survey and Supplemental Poverty Measure report.
+Researched income dynamics using survey data linked administrative data.

 - Applied privacy-preserving algorithms to real large-scale databases.
-Prepared, cleaned, and organized administrative data files into a Longitudinal Employer-Household Dynamics (LEHD) infrastructure file format and replicated the construction of the synthetic Longitudinal Business Database (synLBD) for privacy protection and statistical accuracy.
+Replicated the construction of the synthetic Longitudinal Business Database (synLBD) for privacy protection and statistical accuracy.
 Conducted replication exercises to illuminate the feasible scale of accurate, confidentiality-protected queries that can be addressed to large, sparse databases.

 - Federal Reserve Bank of Dallas

-- Programmed econometric and statistical models and solved data structure problems involving large panel and time series data for academic research.
-Provided further research support for national economic briefings, ad hoc memoranda, Board of Directors’ presentations, Bank publications, and academic papers.
-Composed briefings and publish public reports on national economic conditions.
+- Programmed econometric and statistical models and solved data structure problems involving large, and often sparse and inconsistent, panel data.
+Provided further research support for FOMC meetings, national economic briefings, Board of Directors’ presentations, Bank publications, ad hoc memoranda, and academic papers.

 Teaching

-- Guest Lecturer - Computational Tools for Social Scientists
+- Lecturer - Computational Tools for Social Scientists

 - Summer 2018